osamaqarem/drag-select/README.md

   }
   /**
    * Configuration for automatic scrolling.
-   * Automatic scrolling happens when panning near the scrolling edge of the list.
+   * This occurs when panning near scrolling edges of the list.
    */
   panScrollGesture?: {
     /**